 Consult Your Doctor

-Also speak to your doctor about traveling with your respiratory condition and your portable oxygen concentrator.
-Let your doctor know when you may be traveling, especially if traveling abroad, so that your doctor is aware if an emergency arises that he or she can be contacted.
-Ask your doctor about your respiratory condition and how well you will fair under emergency conditions if you were not to have an adequate oxygen supply.
+Also, speak to your doctor about traveling with your respiratory condition and your portable oxygen concentrator.
+Let your doctor know when you may be traveling, especially if traveling abroad so that your doctor is aware if an emergency arises that he or she can be contacted.
+Ask your doctor about your respiratory condition and how well you will fare under emergency conditions if you were not to have an adequate oxygen supply.
 This will help you better understand how well you can manage your condition without your POC.

 Keep The Battery At Proper Temperature